12 Finance Tricks To Building Your Personal Wealth

 Once you start down that slippery slope, it is hard to climb your way out.

-Unless you were planning on paying for it upfront in cash, debt is sadly inevitable in this area.
+Unless you plan to pay for it upfront in cash, debt is sadly inevitable in this area.

-However, even then, buying a car or home that is above your financial means is an all too common issue.
+However, even then, buying a car or home above your financial means is an all too common issue.

 You want a payment that can easily fit within your budget and have enough flexibility to account for any interest rate increases or unexpected events.

-Before purchasing my home, I made sure to calculate my potential monthly payment should the interest rate triple (call me cautious).
+Before purchasing my home, I calculated my potential monthly payment should the interest rate triple (call me cautious).

-At the time of the purchase, interest rates were at an all-time low so the odds of them increasing in the future were quite high.
+At the time of the purchase, interest rates were at an all-time low, so the odds of them increasing in the future were relatively high.

-I wanted to make sure I’d not find myself in hot water when they did eventually go back up.
+I was also a single-income household in those days and wanted to make sure I’d not find myself in hot water when they eventually went back up.

 6. Keep A Positive Balance

-I am always in shock when I see friends complaining about covering their upcoming rent yet two days later are seen buying unnecessary bottles of wine, takeout, or a new pair of shoes.
+I am always in shock when I see friends complaining about covering their upcoming rent, yet two days later, they buy unnecessary bottles of wine, takeout, or a new pair of shoes.

-Always aim for a positive figure at the end of the month and stick to your budget to make sure you achieve that goal.
+Always aim for a positive figure at the end of the month and stick to your budget to ensure you achieve that goal.

 7. Balance Your Money